will2400/hw0/README.md

 13. In the "Size" section, choose "A1 Standard" on the right.
 14. In the "Settings" section click "OK" at the bottom.
 15. In the "Summary" section click "OK".
 This will display a message that it is creating your machine.
-16. You should see your machine's DNS Name as `<yourname>.cloudapp.net`.
-This is your machine's Internet name, and you'll need to remember it to connect in the future.
+16. After it starts, you will see a number in "Public IP" like 40.76.207.44, this is your machine's address.

 **SSH to Your Instance**

 Using a terminal program (e.g, MacOS Terminal, or an xterm on Athena, or a Cygwin terminal under windows), type:

-    ssh <username>@<vm name>.cloudapp.net
+    ssh <username>@<IP address>

 It will first ask to verify the identity of the server with the following message: